 This project was designed as a quality improvement project at both sites and was granted exemption from review by the Institutional Review Boards of the participating institutions.
-We enrolled patients between August 2019 and February 2020 who met one of the pre-specified inclusion criteria (figure 1A, top).
+We enrolled patients between August 2019 and February 2020 who met one of the pre-specified inclusion criteria (figure 1A. top).
 Each hospital employed its own clinical workflow for integrating Rapid-EEG into ED patient evaluation (figure 1B).
-We excluded patients with open employer(s)) 2021.
-No commercial re-use.
-See rights and permissions.
-Published by BMJ.
+We excluded patients with open by BMJ.